saun4app/slush-webpack/README.md

 npm start
 ```

-Now you have a production server serving your app in the port 5000.
+Now you have a production server serving your app from the `./dist` folder in port 5000.

 ## License